johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-06-swashbuckle-inheritance-multiple-return-types/index.md

 }
 ```

+Only a single return type is defined: `WeatherForecast`.

 ## Multiple return types

-Now we've got our simple API, let's evolve it to serve up a multiple types.
+Now we've got our simple API, let's evolve it to serve up multiple types.
 We're going to do this by updating our `WeatherForecast.cs` as follows:

 ```cs
 public class WeatherForecast